Trump signs off on release of Epstein files, reversing stance after months of pressure

 The scandal has been a thorn in Trump's side for months, partly because he amplified conspiracy theories about Epstein to his own supporters.

-Many Trump voters believe his administration has covered up Epstein's ties to powerful figures and obscured details surrounding his death, which New York City's medical examiner called a suicide, in a Manhattan jail in 2019 as he faced federal sex trafficking charges.
+Many Trump voters believe his administration has covered up Epstein's ties to powerful figures and obscured details surrounding his death, which was ruled a suicide, in a Manhattan jail in 2019 as he faced federal sex trafficking charges.

-Earlier on Wednesday (local time), US attorney general Pam Bondi confirmed the justice department will release its Epstein-related material within 30 days, as required by legislation that passed the Republican-controlled House of Representatives and Senate the same day.
+At a news conference earlier in the day, attorney general Pam Bondi confirmed the justice department will release its Epstein-related material within 30 days, as required by legislation passed by the Republican-controlled House of Representatives and the Senate on Tuesday.

-"We will continue to follow the law and encourage maximum transparency," she said.
+"We will continue to follow the law and encourage maximum transparency," Bondi said.

 Woman holds image of herself while speaking at podium